ZiwenZhuang/parkour/README.md

     - `rsl_rl/rsl_rl/modules/`: contains the network module implementation.

 ## Training in Simulation ##
-To install and run the code for training A1 in simulation, please clone this repository and follow the instructions in  [legged_gym/README.md](legged_gym/README.md).
+To install and run the code for training A1/Go2 in simulation, please clone this repository and follow the instructions in  [legged_gym/README.md](legged_gym/README.md).

 ## Hardware Deployment ##
+To deploy the trained model on your unitree Go1 robot, please follow the instructions in [Deploy-Go1.md](onboard_codes/Deploy-Go1.md) for deploying on the Unittree Go1 robot.

-To deploy the trained model on your real robot, please follow the instructions in [Deploy.md](Deploy.md).
+To deploy the trained model on your unitree Go2 robot, please follow the instructions in [Deploy-Go2.md](onboard_codes/Deploy-Go2.md) for deploying on the Unittree Go2 robot.

 ## Trouble Shooting ##
 If you cannot run the distillation part or all graphics computing goes to GPU 0 dispite you have multiple GPUs and have set the CUDA_VISIBLE_DEVICES, please use docker to isolate each GPU.

-## To Do (will be done before Nov 2023) ##
+## To Do ##
-- [x] Go1 training configuration (not from scratch)
+- [x] Go1 training configuration (does not guarantee the same performance as the paper)
 - [ ] A1 deployment code
 - [x] Go1 deployment code
+- [x] Go2 training configuration example (does not guarantee the same performance as the paper)
+- [x] Go2 deployment code example

 ## Citation ##
 If you find this project helpful to your research, please consider cite us!
 This is really important to us.